textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Create a template

-There are times when creating a new template makes sense (such as when targeting specific clients or improving your business strategies).
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Templates/createTemplate\" target=\"_blank\">Try in sandbox</a><br>There are times when creating a new template makes sense (such as when targeting specific clients or improving your business strategies).
 You can create new SMS templates for marketing purposes or SMS templates for business campaigns.

 ### Example
 ```python